Crispr gene-editing booster molecule can damage DNA far from target site

 Source: © Getty Images

-The researchers have urged caution when using AZD7648 during genome editing and said there is a need for further investigation to clarify the extent of unwanted side effects.
+The researchers have urged caution when using AZD7648 during genome editing and said there is a need for further investigation to clarify the extent and potential of unwanted side effects.
 AZD7648 is a highly potent and selective DNA-PKcs inhibitor that has attracted a lot of interest due to its ability to significantly improve the efficiency of homology-directed repair (HDR) – a process which copies information from a DNA template into a targeted locus – in both transformed cell lines and human cells.